GrennMilo/NH3CrackProcessor/ReadMe.md

     return stages
 ```

+Each stage is stored as a separate dataset and processed independently, allowing for stage-specific analysis and visualization.

 ### Data Interpolation

 To ensure a consistent time grid across all measurements, the application performs cubic interpolation for all numeric columns.
-This is done in the `perform_interpolation` method:
+This is particularly important for creating smooth visualizations and for comparing data across different stages.

 ```python
 def perform_interpolation(self, df, target_interval_minutes=1):